apache/drill/_docs/sql-reference/sql-functions/050-aggregate-and-aggregate-statistical.md

 * var_samp(expression)
   Sample variance of input values (sample standard deviation squared)

 These functions take a SMALLINT, INTEGER, BIGINT, FLOAT, DOUBLE, or DECIMAL expression as the argument.
 If the expression is FLOAT, the function returns  DOUBLE; otherwise, the function returns DECIMAL.
+As previously mentioned, DECIMAL is disabled.
+You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommended.